MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-2-4.md

 Usually, security experts say **"Never use Flexible mode!"** This is because, on the traditional internet, Flexible mode sends data from Cloudflare to your server in plain text over the public web, where hackers could sniff it.

 However, you are using a **Cloudflare Tunnel**.
 The Tunnel itself is a pre-encrypted, private pipe.
-Even though Nginx is receiving "HTTP" traffic, that traffic is inside a secure "Virtual Private Data Network."
+Even though Nginx is receiving "HTTP" traffic, that traffic is inside a secure "Virtual Private Data Network.".
+In short, it is safe.
+Adding Certbot again if you are tech gaints or really need a strong security because the extra certificates setup is more complicated.

 It’s like sending a plain-text letter inside a titanium-armored briefcase.
 The letter is unlocked, but no one can see it because the briefcase is indestructible.